stolostron/rhacm-docs/about/known_issues.md

 ## Host adoption failed

-Bare metal hosts is not supported.
+Bare metal hosts are not supported.
 An error message appears when you try to validate the host adoption.